Addy81/lrg_project/README.md

 * [Program Use](#program-use)

 ## Project Brief
-The project brief was to create a program which could parse LRG XML files and extract exon locations.

 ### User Requirements
-The user requirements provided during the practical sessions were that the application could:
+The user requirements provided during the practical sessions were to create an application that could:
 - Parse LRG XML files
 - Extract Exon locations